 Other: Between $250 - $2,500

-This Secretariat delivers a grants program to increase the provincial government’s capacity to address Aboriginal issues.
-The purpose of the AAS Grants Program is to fund small-scale, non-profit projects/initiatives of a social, cultural, and educational nature.
-AAS provides small grants to individuals, First Nation communities, and Aboriginal Organizations for a variety of events, projects and initiatives to help improve the government’s relationship with First Nation communities and Aboriginal organizations.
+This Department delivers a grants program to increase the provincial government’s capacity to address Aboriginal issues.
+The purpose of the Grants Program is to fund small-scale, non-profit projects/initiatives of a social, cultural, and educational nature.
+The Department provides small grants to individuals, First Nation communities, and Aboriginal Organizations for a variety of events, projects and initiatives to help improve the government’s relationship with First Nation communities and Aboriginal organizations.